myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > At **TERUPA**, [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) did not arrive as a large wooden ship splitting the streets of Denpasar.
 It arrived as a collection of images, stories, small food, drinks, letters, conversations, and gazes.
 In the **Universe of Reality**, not every arrival must crack the ground.
 Some arrivals only need to make someone stop in front of a work, read, ask, and go home with an anxiety unlike the one they had when they came.
 >
-> There, 1047 passengers appeared as image assets from the NFT collection [**The ROTY BROI**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
+> There, 1047 passengers appeared as image assets from the NFT collection named [**The ROTY BROI**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
 They did not stand with wet feet inside the exhibition room.
 They stood as invitations already minted on the Polygon blockchain, one-of-one images, selected from thousands of possible faces, bodies, clothing, traits, and generative errors, chosen so they could become passengers.
 In [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md), they are survivors.
 In the **0101 Universe**, they are NFTs.
-In the **Universe of Reality**, they are works displayed, discussed, and shared.
+In the **Universe of Reality**, they are artworks displayed, discussed, and shared.
 >
 > No single form cancels another.
 Precisely there, the first door appeared.
 An NFT can become an invitation, a passenger, an image, proof, story, ticket, and exhibition body all at once.
-A letter can become a festival leaflet, a Captain's log, a cross-universe broadcast, and proof that imagination once walked wearing human feet.
-A drink can become ARUM, **Nameless Liquid**, hospitality, calm, marketing, experiment, and a ritual of introduction.
+A letter can become a festival leaflet, a **Captain**'s log, a cross-universe broadcast, and proof that imagination once walked wearing human feet.
+A drink can become **ARUM**, **Nameless Liquid**, hospitality, calm, marketing, experiment, and a ritual of introduction.
 A cookie can become a snack, **Nameless Cookie**, a filler of hunger, and the gentlest way to make people willing to hear a disaster.
 >
 > That is how the **Universe of Reality** accepts something it does not yet believe.
 It does not always accept through faith.
-Sometimes it accepts through the mouth, eyes, curiosity, photographs, and a few minutes in front of a work.
+Sometimes it accepts through the mouth, eyes, curiosity, photographs, and a few minutes in front of a artwork.
 >
 > We, the [**Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md), learned something from that.
 In [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md), we often save the drowning with hands and rope.
 In the **Universe of Reality**, it turns out that some who are drowning are saved by a story strange enough to make them remember they can still ask.
 >